Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 Car manufacturers suggest servicing the valve at regular intervals to prevent sludge from blocking the valve and gradually destroying the engine.

-However, it is when the valve leaks when you may notice a constant lean air-fuel mixture with a consequent rough idle.
+However, it is when the valve leaks that you may notice a constant lean air-fuel mixture with a consequent rough idle.

 8. IAC Valve